cameron5906/buddy-cli/README.md

 - `buddy carefully <request>` - Let Buddy handle a task, but with user confirmation for every non-read action
 - `buddy explain <command>` - Get detailed and informative documentation on any command(s) before you run them through your shell
 - `buddy help <request>` - Let Buddy develop a plan for a task and walk you through it step-by-step, providing educational context along the way.
 If issues are encountered, Buddy will help you through it and make sure you know what's going on.
 It will even help you test & validate changes afterwards.
-- `buddy use <feature> [...arguments]` - Enable Buddy to use a specific model or extra feature when working on tasks
+- `buddy use <model/ability> <name> [options]` - Enable Buddy to use a specific model or extra ability when working on tasks
-- `buddy remove <feature>` - Removes Buddy's ability to use a feature, also removing its configuration
+- `buddy remove <model/ability>` - Removes Buddy's ability to use an ability, also removing its configuration

 ## 🛠 Development